helloobaby/HyperTool/README.md

 # Only effect on win10 1809

-# Use [tool](https://github.com/helloobaby/pdbtoheader.git) to change include\PDBSDK that effect on your system
+# Use [tool](https://github.com/helloobaby/pdbtoheader.git) to change include\PDBSDK that effect on your system(this means change all hard signature that depend on specific system)

-# Believe this project is useful for you
+# Pay attention to "settingsh"